 Overweight and Obesity are the primary factors in sleep apnea.
 A significant number of commercial truck drivers are overweight or obese which is why sleep apnea and trucking industry are often linked.
 Daily linked sleep apnea in commercial truck drivers as a factor in truck accidents.
 A report in the Journal of Occupational and Environmental Medicine conducted a study of 450 drivers and concluded that truck drivers who have sleep apnea increase their risk for causing an accident by seven-fold.
 Sleep apnea is also a condition which contributes to causing diabetes, heart disease and hypertension.

-An excellent method for combating sleep apnea is to lose weight.
-Weight loss is a very effective treatment for sleep apnea.
+An excellent method for helping in combating sleep apnea is to lose weight.
+Weight loss has in some cases helped many sleep apnea victims.
 This was confirmed by a study conducted by scientists at Karolinska instsitutet in Stockholm Sweden.
 Most people that have sleep apnea are overweight therefore, the most important thing drivers with sleep apnea can do to reverse their condition is to lose weight.
 Participants in this study lost significant amounts of weight and when tested were determined to be cured from sleep apnea.

 People with significant amounts of excess weight have excess flesh and fat around their necks.
 One way that excess weight can cause sleep apnea is that the excess flesh and fat around the neck can put pressure on the airways and affect breathing particularly when you are lying down.
 Most overweight or obese drivers also have a significant amount of abdominal weight.
 This excess weight can push on your stomach and also affect your breathing.